HOW TO BEST USE INFOGRAPHICS AND DATA VISUALIZATION

 ONE MESSAGE IN SEVERAL LANGUAGES

-If you want to transport a message in several languages at the same time, you cannot do without infographics.
+If you want to transport a message in several languages at the same time, you cannot do without data visualization.
 There is no other way of visual information transfer that needs such little text (or no text at all!).

 "I create infographics for print and digital, static and animated.
 Almost every topic can be turned into a perfect graphic landscape and thus be 30 times more likely noted by your target group than ordinary text.

-As a designer I often deal with corporate designs and branding.
+As a corporate designer I often deal with corporate designs and brand designs.
 This is why I place importance on my infographics to perfectly match my clients’ look and feel.
 Every infographic I design is based on a concept with regards to colours, shapes, fonts and structure."

 Helene Clara Gamper / HCG corporate designs